mars/create-react-app-buildpack/README.md

 }
 ```

-These runtime values will be serialized as JSON, so their values must be compatible with JSON:
+👓 These runtime values will be serialized as JSON, so their values must be compatible with JSON:

-* Quote `"` will be auto-escaped
+* quote `"` will be auto-escaped
-* Backslash `\` is a control character, so the standard [JSON string rules](http://json.org) apply
+* backslash `\` is a control character, so the standard [JSON string rules](http://json.org) apply
-* All other UTF-8 characters may be used freely.
+* all other UTF-8 characters may be used freely.

 #### Add-on config vars